johannes-titz/mimosa/README.md

 dependent variable, for which the exam score (*normexam*) appears most interesting in the school data set (see image above).
 The output for this null model is directly created with the most useful statistics:

-Mimosa automatically fits a binomial generalized linear mixed model when the selected dependent variable has exactly two observed values; other numeric responses use a Gaussian linear mixed model.
-For a dichotomous response, the second factor level (or the second value in sorted order) is modeled as the event, and Mimosa states this coding above the output.

 <figure>
 <img src="images/output1.png" alt="Output table." />